Complexity of normalized stochastic first-order methods with momentum under heavy-tailed noise: Introduction

-Several recent studies have sought to avoid gradient clipping and have shown that, assuming $\nabla f$ is Lipschitz continuous, normalized SFOMs without gradient clipping can achieve a first-order oracle complexity of $\mathcal{O}(\epsilon^{-(3\alpha-2)/(\alpha-1)})$ for finding an $\epsilon$-SSP of \eqref{ucpb} under heavy-tailed noise \cite{hubler2024gradient, liu2025nonconvex, sun2024gradient}.
+In addition, it is often observed in practice that the commonly used clipped gradient in clipped SFOMs becomes a normalized gradient as the iterates progress; that is, \eqref{clip} reduces to $\overline{G}_\tau(x;\xi) = \tau G(x;\xi)/\|G(x;\xi)\|$ (e.g., see \cite{hubler2024gradient}).
+This empirical observation motivates replacing gradient clipping in SFOMs with gradient normalization.
+Several recent studies have shown that, assuming $\nabla f$ is Lipschitz continuous, normalized SFOMs without gradient clipping can achieve a first-order oracle complexity of $\mathcal{O}(\epsilon^{-(3\alpha-2)/(\alpha-1)})$ for finding an $\epsilon$-SSP of \eqref{ucpb} under heavy-tailed noise \cite{hubler2024gradient, liu2025nonconvex, sun2024gradient}.
 Moreover, it has been shown in \cite{hubler2024gradient, liu2025nonconvex} that this complexity bound becomes $\mathcal{O}(\epsilon^{-2\alpha/(\alpha-1)})$ if the tail exponent $\alpha$ is unknown.
 In addition, under the assumption that $G(\cdot;\xi)$ is almost surely Lipschitz continuous with a common Lipschitz constant, as described in \eqref{as-Lip}, \cite{sun2024gradient} demonstrated that the complexity bound of normalized SFOMs can be further improved to $\mathcal{O}(\epsilon^{-(2\alpha-1)/(\alpha-1)})$.
 While these methods successfully avoid gradient clipping and achieve complexity bounds comparable to those of SFOMs that rely on it, they still suffer from several practical limitations.
 In particular, the methods in \cite{liu2025nonconvex,sun2024gradient} require explicit knowledge of problem-specific quantities, such as Lipschitz constant and noise bound, in order to properly set algorithmic parameters like step sizes and momentum coefficients.
 In contrast, \cite{hubler2024gradient} proposed a fully parameter-free SFOM and established a first-order complexity result under the assumption that $\nabla f$ is Lipschitz continuous.
 However, the achieved complexity is significantly worse than the best-known results when the tail exponent $\alpha$ is known.
 In addition, the almost sure Lipschitz continuity assumption \eqref{as-Lip} may be restrictive in practice, as it is stronger than the commonly used assumption of Lipschitz continuity in expectation, such as the mean-squared smoothness condition often imposed in the bounded variance setting (see \cite{cutkosky2019momentum, fang2018spider, li2021page}).

 Despite significant recent advances, existing SFOMs for solving problem \eqref{ucpb} under the heavy-tailed noise regime still face the practical limitations discussed above.
 These limitations motivate the following open questions: \begin{itemize} \item Can we develop practical SFOMs that do not require explicit knowledge of problem-specific quantities, while still achieving the best-known complexity? \item Can we design practical SFOMs that achieve improved complexity under higher-order smoothness condition on $f$? \item Can we develop practical SFOMs under weaker conditions than the commonly used mean-squared smoothness condition on $G(\cdot;\xi)$? \end{itemize}